blockchainsllc/in3-docs/docs/api-java.md

 ``int``  **val**
 ======= =========
 ```

 ##### getChainId

 Servers to filter for the given chain.

-The chain-id based on EIP-155.
+The chain-id based on EIP 155.

  > public `native long` getChainId();

 ##### setChainId

 Sets the chain to be used.

-The chain-id based on EIP-155.
+The chain-id based on EIP 155.

  > public `native void` setChainId([`long`](#class-long) val);